dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-18-0.md

 - Specify IAM profile when connecting to Redshift
 - Impersonate a BigQuery service account when connecting via oauth
 - Adding policy tags to BigQuery columns
-- Snowflake query tags at connection and model level [not yet documented]
+- Snowflake query tags at connection and model level

 ## Resources